Documentation Index

 Notice the pattern:

-This is called a tag.
 Some tags are paired, while others are void (self-closing).
-Examples:

 or